Skip to main content

 Sweet Ting

-Fermented sorghum porridge sweetened with sugar, served cold as dessert or snack.
-Tangy, sweet flavor profile - yogurt-like texture, refreshing.
+Fermented sorghum porridge sweetened with sugar and served cold as a dessert or snack.
+The taste is tangy and sweet at once, with a refreshing, yogurt-like texture.

 vegetarianvegangluten-free